Ma5kedGuy/programming-problems/algorithms/sorting-algos/MergeSort/README.md

-Use recursion and wikk modify the data
+Use recursion and modify the input data directly